-Campagnolo has revealed entirely new Super Record, Record and Chorus mechanical groupsets, and the Italian company’s third level groupset, Chorus now has an electronic version – Chorus EPS (“EPS” is the acronym for “Electronic Power Shift”).
+Campagnolo has launched entirely new Super Record, Record, and Chorus mechanical groupsets, and the Italian company’s third level groupset, Chorus now has an electronic version – Chorus EPS (“EPS” is the acronym for “Electronic Power Shift”).

 Previously, the prototype of the new Campagnolo Super Record groupset spotted at Giro d’Italia, on the Colnago C60 of Europcar rider Maxime Mederel.

-Campagnolo tested the prototypes of the new groupsets both in the labrotary and also at WorldTour races.
-Those development samples were badged up as regular Super Record but with “SC-14” (“squadre corsa 2014”, meaning “racing teams 2014”) stamped discretely on the back of the front derailleurs and chainrings to help the team mechanics with identification.
+Campagnolo tested the prototypes of the new groupsets both in the laboratory and also at WorldTour races.
+Those development samples were badged up as regular Super Record but with “SC-14” (“squadre corsa 2014”, meaning “racing teams 2014”) stamped discreetly on the back of the front derailleurs and chainrings to help the team mechanics with identification.

 Campagnolo says “The SC-14, or Squadre Corsa 2014, project brought forth several improvements that were developed especially for Campagnolo sponsored professional athletes who preferred to compete with mechanical drivetrains.

 “The limited run of the Super Record RS groupset made the SC-14 project’s improvements available to both professional and amateur athletes alike.

 “This SC-14 technology was to serve as the first step in improving the Super Record, Record and Chorus transmissions as the project’s design found itself applied to all three groupsets.”

 The new front derailleur design uses a longer arm, and the Super Record version uses a one-piece carbon outer cage to reduce weight.
 The rear derailleurs were also redesigned.
 According to Campagnolo:

 “The rear derailleur has also changed dramatically and offers significant performance enhancements thanks to its revolutionary new design.